Fostering Sportsmanship & Friendship

 WHAT TO EXPECT

 Here is what to expect during the application process:

 Coordinate with your sponsor organization and community members to apply for a Challenger Sports grant.

 Grant applications are reviewed by our Selection Committee.

-Selected programs will be notified by March 1, 2020.
+Selected programs will be notified by email, and funds will be released to the supporting community organization.
 Teams play as soon as the ground is ready.
 The Martin Richard Foundation may visit to see you in action!

 Reflections from Dorchester Baseball

 “I know my brother would really have loved this.
 He loved baseball himself.
 He loved to give back to the community.
 I think he would be really proud of everyone.

 It’s not only kids in Boston and Dorchester that need this.
 There are kids everywhere.
 No matter where they are, kids need to have a good experience and they should have the opportunity to experience sports in their childhood.”

 Our first Challenger Sports program was developed by Dorchester Baseball, enhanced by the Boys and Girls Club of Dorchester and has become an example for other communities.
 This model provides provides a safe, fun way for young people with disabilities to participate in local sports with the assistance of peer-aged buddies.